 Introduction to Jehovah's Witnesses

-On the very slim chance a Jehovah's Witness may be willing to read this, I would like to remind them of what their founder, Charles Russell, said because if any JW refuses to read this teaching, they are rejecting the doctrine of Russell, who is one of their greatest prophets.
-Russell stated very clearly in his book:
+On the very slim chance a Jehovah's Witness may be willing to read this (because they are taught to avoid anything that was not produced by the Jehovah's Witnesses), I would like to remind them of what their founder, Charles Russell, said.
+Though the Watch Tower Society tries to tell people that Russell is not their founder (i.e. they claim Jesus was their founder), he is the primary founder of their cult.
+If any JW refuses to read this teaching, they are rejecting the doctrine of their "prophetic" founder:

 -Charles T. Russell, Studies in the Scriptures, Vol. 2, "The Time Is At Hand," 1913, p.
 242

-JWs claim to be Christians, and so do I, so if they are going to be "lovers of the truth," then they should have nothing to fear from what I'm about say.
-In fact, they should examine the claims I'm making and compare them with Biblical doctrine to see if what I'm saying is true.
+JWs claim to be Christians, so if they also claim to be "lovers of the truth," then they should have nothing to fear from what I'm about say.
+In fact, they should examine the claims I'm making and investigate for themselves to see if what I'm saying is true.